Adding New Keys to a Python Dictionary: An Easy Guide

 Command Description

-Detailed Explanation of Python Dictionary Key Addition
+Detailed Explanation for Python Dictionary Key Addition

-Python Script Example Using Basic Assignment
+Python Script Example With Basic Assignment

 my_dict = {'a': 1, 'b': 2}